MiamiOH-CSE274/Portfolio/README.md

 * What is a memory leak, and why is it bad?

-Memory leak is when you allocate disk space that you don't intend to, slowing down your entire computer.
+Personally I find "leak" to be an innappropriate word to use here.
+Memory leak generally happens when you forget to delete an object off the heap when you are done using it.
+If you get rid of a pointer to something on the heap without deleting it, you've now lost your ability to access that spot in memory but that spot in memory is still taking up space.
+Enough situations like this and you can seriously muck up your computer.

 * What is a dangling pointer (or dangling reference), and why is it dangerous?